popcorn-time-ru/popcorn-ru/Documentation/Debian-10-11.md

 chown www-data:www-data /var/www/popcorntime/.env
 chmod 400 /var/www/popcorntime/.env
 ```
-Now we are going to configure the Popcorn Time Ru API `.env` file to our needs.<br>
+Now we are going to configure the Popcorn Time API `.env` file to our needs.<br>
 Firstly, login to your MariaDB database and note down the server version number.<br>
 ```sh
 ### First run this command, then enter the password when prompted